 Now I have the privilege of attending camp as a church staff member or an adult chaperone.
 The following are challenges to camp directors, camp counselors, pastors, youth ministers, etc. to make their camp experience reach its full potential.
 These are three things that every camp should be.

 Camp is always a ton of fun.
 Even the worst camp experiences I have had have been better than staying at home.
 But, as we all know, fun is not the goal for Christian camps (at least, not the main one).

 Often we set our sites too low when it comes to the success of our camp.
-We put as much effort as we can to make sure camp attenders have the time of their lives, but often lack in the areas that could actually change their lives.
+We put as much effort as we can to make sure camp attendees have the time of their lives but often lack in the areas that could actually change their lives.

 In the same way, camp planners ought to look to equip their campers first, and then entertain them.